-Mãori, the indigenous people of Aotearoa, represent 17% of the 4.3 million population.
-Mãori cultural identity is strong despite the fact that most Mãori live in urban centres.
-The gap between Mãori and non-Mãori is pervasive: Mãori life expectancy is almost 10 years less than non-Mãori; household income is 72% of the national average; half of Mãori males leave secondary school with no qualifications and 50% of the prison population is Mãori.
+The Mãori, the indigenous people of Aotearoa, represent 15% of its 4.5 million people.
+The gap between the Mãori and non-Mãori is pervasive: Mãori life expectancy is on average 7.3 years shorter than non-Mãori; household income is only 78% of the national average; 45% of the Mãori leave upper secondary school with no qualifications, and over 50% of the prison population is Mãori.

-The current National government endorsed the UN Declaration on the Rights of Indigenous Peoples in 2010 (UNDRIP).
+New Zealand endorsed the UN Declaration on the Rights of Indigenous Peoples in 2010 (UNDRIP).
 New Zealand has not ratified ILO Convention 169.